csc7/PP3_CI_QCSDA/README.md

     - math: https://docs.python.org/3/library/math.html, downloaded on August 22nd, 2021, at 22:30 .
 Tested but finally not used.

     - NumPy: use to convert Pandas dataframe to float, https://numpy.org/ , downloaded on August 24th, 2021, at 10:00 .

+    - matplotlib-terminal 0.1a4: https://pypi.org/project/matplotlib-terminal/#description .
+Used to plot in terminal, installed also with 'img2unicode[n2]' to improve performance.

+    - plotext**: https://pypi.org/project/plotext/ .
+Used to plot in terminal.
+It is the library that shows the plots in the current deployment.

 - Pandas Documentation:
     - To learn and check parameters of functions of this library throughout the project: https://pandas.pydata.org/docs/index.html .